 Of course, when a fall occurs, the victim doesn’t know the history of the business.
 They may use the discovery process to gather information and build their case.

-Free Consultations – Talk to a Premises Liability Lawyer Today
+Free Consultations – Talk to a Coral Gables Premises Liability Attorney Today

 If you have been hurt on someone else’s property, get a free consultation from a Coral Gables premises liability attorney.